Bosch-0/Project-Muggle/README.md

 ## 🖥️ GUI Designs
-project Muggle will be actively working on improving the UI/UX of the Bitcoin Core graphical user interface (GUI).
+Project Muggle will be actively working on improving the UI/UX of the Bitcoin Core graphical user interface (GUI).
 Design scope will focus on changes that will be atomic (versioned), non-contentious and translatable to future frameworks such as QML (to not incur design debt).
 Contributing designs will also assist with establishing design workflows and processes that intergrate with the current Bitcoin Core contributing guidelines.

+Re-designing of bitcoincore.org (see section above) also impacts the UI/UX of the GUI

 Some designs may be prototyped in other open source Bitcoin Projects that have a faster developmental pace than Bitcoin Core.
 These projects will be labelled as segeu designs.